 The method matters more than the small changes.
 Keep the filling creamy and the wraps rolled snug, and Cheesy Garlic Chicken Wraps will turn out the way they should.

 I often make the filling a day early.
-It firms up in the fridge and makes rolling easier.
+It firms up in the fridge and makes rolling easier, a technique that saves time much like prepping for a quick chicken stir fry.
 Brush with garlic butter right before cooking, not before chilling.

 For packed lunches, wrap in foil and reheat in a skillet or oven to bring back the crisp outside.
-On busy nights, I assemble ahead and toast later.
+On busy nights, I assemble ahead and toast later, similar to the efficiency of a sheet pan Greek chicken veggies meal.
 It saves time and still feels homemade.
 Chef Thomas relies on that trick.

 The small detail that matters

 Most folks focus on the filling.
-The garlic butter on the outside is what pulls everything together.
+The garlic butter on the outside is what pulls everything together, creating a savory crust similar to the finish on my cheesy garlic butter mushroom stuffed chicken.
 It browns the tortilla fast and adds a toasty note against the creamy center.

 FAQ About Cheesy Garlic Chicken Wraps